wes1029/CSNETWK-MP/README.md

-AI Usage Discalimer:
+#AI Usage Discalimer:
-We used ChatGPT to assist with some of codes and understanding protocols.
+We used ChatGPT to assist with some portions of the codes and understanding protocol specifications.
 However, these codes were reviewed, tested, verified first by us.

-Project Structure:
+#Project Structure:

-Features Implemented:
+#Features Implemented:

-Testing Instructions:
+#Testing Instructions:

-Demo Video:
+#Demo Video: